Woodland for Sale in The UK

 In the UK it is extremely unlikely you will obtain planning permission to build a house in established woodland, especially if no building or structure currently exists.
 Consult your local planning department before making any purchase of woodland where you would like to build.

-Although it is not common the UK, it is possible to buy woodland for sale with a cabin which could be used as a temporary dwelling.
-With this in mind it should also be noted that local authorities around Britain tend to make it difficult to dwell in structures such as log cabins on a permanent basis.
+Although it is not common in the UK, it is possible to buy woodland for sale with a cabin that could be used as a temporary dwelling.
+With this in mind, it should also be noted that local authorities around Britain tend to make it difficult to dwell in structures such as log cabins on a permanent basis.
 If you are lucky enough to find woodland with a cabin already in place, check with your local council regarding the habitation laws.

 Buying woodland in the UK is no different than buying any other kind of property.
 Before you being your search try to establish the type of woodland you are looking for and the area you are interested in.
 For example, if you are interested in woodland for sale in Scotland or Wales and you wish to be in a remote area, use these criteria to limit your search to specific areas.